michaeljsmalley/osx-setup-scripts/README.md

 Usage
 -----

-The install and uninstall scripts can be run individually, or the `bootstrap` script can be used, which is intended to call all of the other install scripts.
+The install and uninstall scripts can be run individually, or the `runall` script can be used, which is intended to call all of the other install scripts.

+`runall_with_chef` runs the Chef omnibus installer as a final step.

 Prerequisites
 -------------